It seems like everyone who has seen a YouTube video is a "Guru" and knows how to solve YOUR B2C Marketing problems the easy way.

 B2B marketing is “business-to-business.”
 Therefore, the customer is completely different.
 While B2C focuses on trying to get people to purchase their products and services, B2B marketing tries to get businesses to purchase their products and services.

-The main reason B2B marketing strategies don’t work for B2C brands is this difference in who the customer is.
+The main reason B2B marketing strategies don’t always work for B2C brands is this difference in who the customer is.
 B2B customers are spending A LOT more money on average than B2C customers and it’s their job to choose the perfect product or service.
 B2B customers are logical, research their options, compile facts, and present them to decision-makers, resulting in a long & competitive sales cycle.

-B2C customers on the other hand are typically frugal, impulsive, don’t do a lot of research, and make most purchasing decisions emotionally, not logically.
+B2C customers on the other hand are typically impulsive, don’t do a lot of research, and make most purchasing decisions emotionally, not logically.
 This means the sales cycle can be much shorter.
 And with the right approach, the sale can be much easier.